 During pregnancy, the two six-pack muscles stretch and separate, creating weakness and bulging in the midline.
 This separation is also known as “diastasis.”
 Abdominoplasty restores the abdominal tone and shape and flattens the bulge in the midline.

 There are different types of abdominoplasty.
 They all involve an incision placed in the lower waist or bikini line.
 Traditional abdominoplasty corrects the areas both below and above the belly button and tightens the muscles in the midline.
 Mini abdominoplasty is less extensive and usually corrects minimal skin laxity below the belly button.
 Circumferential abdominoplasty removes skin from the lower abdomen, flanks and lower back in a belt-like fashion.
 Liposuction of the abdomen and flanks is usually performed at the same time to sculpt contour of the abdomen and waist.

-During consultation, Dr. Alghoul will address all the cosmetic concerns, including the loose skin, stretch marks, amount of fat and degree of diastasis.
+During your tummy tuck consultation, Dr. Alghoul will address all of your potential cosmetic concerns, including the amount of fat, loose skin, stretch marks, and degree of diastasis.
 A procedure will be recommended based on your body analysis.
 It is very important to point out any previous abdominal surgeries and any scars on your abdomen during consultation.

 What to Expect

 Tummy tuck, or abdominoplasty, is usually performed as an outpatient procedure under general anesthesia or local anesthesia with sedation, depending on the extent of surgery.
 An overnight stay may be recommended if combined with other procedures.

 You may engage in light activity the following day of surgery.
 Return to more normal activity may take up to two weeks.
 Return to work my take one to two weeks depending on the extent of surgery.
 You may feel tight and unable to walk straight for a few days.
 Your body will stretch back to a straight posture gradually over the following two weeks.